- Organization Overview

 Leading the charge for a new curriculum

-Vice Dean Sharon Youmans, PharmD ’85, MPH, was inducted into the UCSF Haile T. Debas Academy of Medical Educators.
+Vice Dean Sharon L. Youmans, PharmD ’85, MPH, was inducted into the UCSF Haile T. Debas Academy of Medical Educators.
 Sharon continues to serve as our leader as we transform our PharmD curriculum.

 Mentoring the next generation of scientists